 Much economic and social rights advocacy centers on strengthening the legal and institutional framework needed, at the national and international level, to give effect to these rights.
 As many recent analyses have indicated, this framework is still under-developed in comparison to civil and political rights.
-Moreover, as one long-standing ESC rights advocate pointed out, 'our efforts to constitutionalize and litigate ESC rights, and develop sophisticated measurement techniques, are important, but will continue to have limited impact unless we overcome the assumption by most governments that they are rights of inferior status'.
+Moreover, as one long-standing advocate pointed out, 'our efforts to constitutionalize and litigate economic and social rights, and develop sophisticated measurement techniques, are important, but will continue to have limited impact unless we overcome the assumption by most governments that they are rights of inferior status'.

-An important strand of CESR's work has been to make human rights accountability mechanisms more responsive on the issues we work on, including promoting the development of normative guidance on fiscal policy and the obligations of states with regard to resource generation and distribution.
+An important strand of our work has been to make human rights accountability mechanisms more responsive on the issues we work on, including promoting the development of normative guidance on the obligations of states with regard to resource distribution.
 In the past planning cycle, almost half of our projects involved engagement with a human rights oversight body, including treaty bodies and rapporteurs (predominately international, but some regional).
-Our influence over these bodies has been significant, with treaty bodies frequently taking up CESR's concerns and making bolder, more specific recommendations to states than they otherwise would, based on the evidence we put before them.
-However, the limited influence of human rights accountability mechanisms over economic matters has increasingly prompted us to rethink our reliance on this more traditional advocacy approach, without pivoting away from these institutions entirely.
+Our influence with these bodies has been significant, with treaty bodies frequently taking up our concerns and making bolder, more specific recommendations to states than they otherwise would, based on the evidence we put before them.
+However, their limited influence over economic matters has increasingly prompted us to rethink our reliance on this more traditional advocacy approach, without pivoting away from these institutions entirely.
 The potential of other human rights oversight institutions, as such as courts, parliamentary bodies, and national human rights institutions is also recognized, though highly context specific.

-Nevertheless, CESR has also made a deliberate strategic choice to bring human rights arguments and evidence to development and economic governance forums and oversight bodies, including those established under Agenda 2030 and the Bretton Woods institutions (particularly the International Monetary Fund as a key player on fiscal policy).
-A number of partners and allies interviewed stressed the significance of CESR opening up these avenues of accountability beyond the human rights sphere, pointing out that few other organizations had the expertise or inter-disciplinary fluency to play this role.
-Nevertheless, the resistance of the IMF and World Bank to recognizing human rights as part of their mandate has meant our advocacy before them has had limited results in terms of behavioral change by these bodies.
-Similarly, the weakness of the Agenda 2030 review and monitoring mechanisms has rendered our efforts at shadow reporting and bottom-up accountability somewhat fruitless in terms of changing government reporting and consultation practices around the SDGs.
-As one interviewee noted, 'The targets of our advocacy have to include human rights mechanisms, but also those with real power, like IFIs'.
+CESR has also made a deliberate choice to bring human rights arguments to development and economic forums.
+This includes those established under Agenda 2030 and the International Monetary Fund as a key player on fiscal policy.
+A number of partners and allies interviewed stressed the significance of CESR opening up these avenues of accountability beyond the human rights sphere, pointing out that few other organizations had the expertise or interdisciplinary fluency to play this role.

+Nevertheless, the resistance of the IMF and World Bank to recognizing human rights as part of their mandate has meant our advocacy has had limited results in terms of change by these bodies.
+Similarly, the weakness of the Agenda 2030 review and monitoring mechanisms has rendered our efforts at shadow reporting and bottom-up accountability somewhat fruitless in terms of changing government reporting and consultation practices.

+The serious shortcomings in all these arenas raises challenging questions about how we can most effectively 'build up the "supply side" of accountability', as one interviewee put it.
+As another noted, 'the targets of our advocacy have to include human rights mechanisms, but also those with real power, like IFIs'.
 Yet these power-holders 'only listen to others with commensurate power'.
 They'll 'ignore your message if they've nothing to lose by doing so'.
 The issue is 'how do we get the human rights message to bite?'.

-The serious shortcomings in all these arenas raises challenging questions about how we can most effectively 'build up the "supply side" of accountability, as one interviewee put it.
-From the interviews, an aspect of this work that is particularly valued by partners and allies is the skills and capacity-building dimension of our collaborative efforts to engage mechanisms in order to strengthen international norms and elaborate obligations related to different policy areas more concretely.
-For example, the CESR-led initiative to develop a new set of principles on fiscal policy and human rights was seen as having significant value in equipping activists across different disciplines to engage with the human rights framework in an operational manner.
-This illustrates the relationship of this work to our role in amplifying collective power.
+But collaborative efforts to engage these mechanisms also has a skills and capacity-building dimension to it.
+The interviews highlighted that this dimension is particularly valued by partners and allies.
+It helps groups elaborate obligations related to different policy areas more concretely.
+The CESR-led initiative to develop a new set of principles and guidelines on fiscal policy and human rights is an example.
+It was seen as having significant value in equipping activists across different disciplines to engage with the human rights framework in an operational manner.